medoidai/skrobot/README.md

 ### Which are the components?

-**NOTE** : Currently, the library can be used only for binary classification problems.
+**NOTE** : Currently, Sand can be used only for binary classification problems.

 | Component                      | What is this?                    |
 |--------------------------------|----------------------------------|